 T. Rowe Price stands apart from many of its competitors because of its continued commitment and dedication to a human-centric approach to investing.
 While fund firms like Vanguard and BlackRock have aggressively built up product lineups controlled by rules-based indexes, the vast majority of T. Rowe Price’s offerings continue to offer portfolios hand-picked by human managers and analysis teams—just like they have been for decades.

-If you’re not sure where to get started, I’m here to help.
-Read on as I explore some of the best T. Rowe Price mutual funds—a short list of core holdings that stand out for their strategic excellence and sound managerial judgment.
+But which T. Rowe Price funds stand out from the pack?
+Let’s look at some of their top funds—a short list of core portfolio holdings that stand out for their strategic excellence and sound managerial judgment.

 Featured Financial Products